kpander/drupal-boost-warmer/README.txt

 TODO
 ====
-- in admin/settings page, provide link to 'crawl all pages now'
+- in admin/settings page, provide link to 'crawl all pages now' with a batch process